 Federal law and guidance on this subject should be reviewed together with this section.

-- Minnesota courts recognize other employment-related torts including intentional infliction of emotional distress, promissory estoppel and defamation, so long as the plaintiff is able to satisfy an evidentiary burden.
-See Exceptions in Tort.
+- At-will employees in Minnesota challenging a discharge may file claims against their employers under tort theories, including intentional infliction of emotional distress and defamation, so long as the employee-plaintiff is able to satisfy an evidentiary burden.
+See Tort Considerations.